steelx/DTDialogueSystem/README.md

                          +-----------------------+
 ```

-1. The **Player's** `InitiateDialogueComponent` constantly looks for actors with a `DialogueComponent`.
-When it finds one, it tells the **NPC's** `HighlightableComponent` to turn on.
+1.  **Your Code Traces:** Your game's own interaction component (e.g., one you create in C++ or Blueprints) performs a trace to find a "focused" actor.
-2. The Player presses the "Interact" key (e.g., 'E'), which calls the `Interact()` function on their `InitiateDialogueComponent`.
+2.  **Your Code Initiates:** When the player presses the interact key, your code calls the `TryStartDialogueWith` function on the player's `InitiateDialogueComponent`, passing in the actor you found.
-3. This starts the dialogue with the focused NPC, using the global `DialogueManager` to display the UI and handle the conversation flow.
+3.  **Dialogue Manager Takes Over:** If the target is a valid dialogue participant, the `DialogueManager` starts the conversation and displays the UI.

 > **Important Note:** A common question is: If an event fires, how does the system know which NPC to update?
 The `DialogueManager` tracks the participants of the **active** conversation.
 When an event is handled, it targets the NPC involved in that specific dialogue session, ensuring other NPCs in the world are not accidentally affected.